asyncomatic/.github/profile/README.md

 This synchronous execution pattern breaks down when we begin to consider higher-level tests, tests that may require longer, non-trivial pauses (minutes, hours, even days) as part of their execution.
-Consider, for example, the following (somewhat contrived) test scenario: a known data set is ingested into a data processing pipeline, and after sufficient elapsed time to for the data to be processed, the result set is analyzed for correctness.
+Consider, for example, the following (somewhat contrived) test scenario: a known data set is ingested into a data processing pipeline, and after sufficient elapsed time to allow for the data to be processed, the result set is analyzed for correctness.

 Implemented as a traditional, synchronous test case (as a JUnit test, for example), we could write something similar to the following: